elgabbas/Hmsc_spatial/Hmsc_HPC_Example_622Sp.md

-# Results for GPP models - 622 species at different numbers sampling units
+# Results for GPP models - 622 species at different numbers of sampling units

 ## 100 sampling units